 Q: How do I setup an initial consultation with your firm? :

 A. Please contact the firm via telephone at 1-843-474-0614 (You Must Dial the “1” First) and ask to setup/schedule an initial consultation.
 Appointments with Mr. Lee are set by his paralegal Kate Gill.
 If Ms. Gill is unavailable, please leave a message including your name and telephone number.
-Please be prepared to give your full name, any prior names, and the name or names of any person “adverse” to you (i.e. – especially in a family law matter, the person who would be on the other side of the case).
+Please be prepared to give your full name, any prior names, and the name or names of any person “adverse” to you (i.e. – especially in a personal injury matter, the person and/or company who would be on the other side of the case).
 This information is used to perform a “conflicts check” in accordance with applicable rules and law.

 Q: May I obtain legal advice from a paralegal or receptionist? :

 A. No. Paralegals and receptionists are not attorneys.
 Only licensed attorneys are permitted to give legal advice.
 If you ask a paralegal or receptionist for legal advice, the employee will likely inform you of this policy.
 This is in place to comply with applicable rules and law, and is ultimately for client protection.

 Q: May I just walk-in to your office like an emergency room or urgent care office and expect to be seen? :